Teacher Training 2019 Level II

 I found training with Amy and my cohort in the Inner Strength Teacher Training to be a warm, challenging, and truly supportive experience.
 Amy’s knowledge is vast and her presentation is highly factual, superbly interesting, sometimes over my head, yet always accessible, and delightful!
 We also developed friendship and respect.
 A bonding experience it was and a truly passionate organization to be involved with.
 Thank you for this life changing experience!

 — Brittany, South Carolina

 Amy Edelstein, educator, author, and public speaker is a powerful communicator of ideas and beliefs that can help us transform ourselves and the culture we live in.

-In 2014, Amy founded the Inner Strength Foundation, a non-profit organization that has trained close to 6000 inner-city teens to date in mindfulness and systemic thinking to date.
+In 2014, she established the Inner Strength Foundation, a non-profit organization that has supported more than 6,000 inner-city teens with mindfulness and systemic thinking to date.
 She currently serves as its Executive Director.